ceari/edacc_web/specification.rst

 The experiments are then run on the competition cluster.

 *5.2 Competitors:*
-During this phase, competitors have only access to their own solvers' results and benchmarks appear only by name in the web interface.
+During this phase, competitors have access to the same information as in the testing phase, i.e. restricted to their own solvers' results.

 **6. Release phase:**